sinse100/SANE_top_tier_conference_paper/README.md

 ## SANER
 ### 2026
-+ VulTerminator: Bringing Back Template-Based Automated Repair for Fixing Java Vulnerabilities
++ VulTerminator: Bringing Back Template-Based Automated Repair for Fixing Java Vulnerabilities [Peripheral]
-+ TestForge: A Benchmarking Framework for LLM-Based Test Case Generation
++ TestForge: A Benchmarking Framework for LLM-Based Test Case Generation [Peripheral]
-+ Requirement Formalization using Large Language Models
++ Requirement Formalization using Large Language Models [Peripheral]
-+ Going from the Past back to the Future: Incrementally Reconstructing a Metamodel History
++ Going from the Past back to the Future: Incrementally Reconstructing a Metamodel History [Peripheral]
 + Does one CI-ze fit all?
-How Continuous Integration Performs in Different Contexts
+How Continuous Integration Performs in Different Contexts [Peripheral]
-+ CONCORD: A DSL for Generating Simplified and Scalable Graph-Based Code Representations
++ CONCORD: A DSL for Generating Simplified and Scalable Graph-Based Code Representations [Peripheral]
 ### 2025
 ### 2024
 + How Dataflow Diagrams Impact Software Security Analysis: an Empirical Experiment

 ## OOPLSA
 ### 2025
-+ Integrating Resource Analyses via Resource Decomposition
++ Integrating Resource Analyses via Resource Decomposition [Peripheral]
-+ On the Impact of Formal Verification on Software Development
++ On the Impact of Formal Verification on Software Development [Peripheral]

 ## CODASPY
 ### 2026